-

 “He certainly is, but I haven’t even seen him for the past two weeks since I was moved from day to the night shift.
 An abrupt change, that really has me wondering what the heck I did that made me get pushed to that shift – ah – well no more on that – I got a story to tell.
 One that has the mystery of the cloaked man who appears in silence and leaves without a trace.”

-The gunman scratched his chin and even the others against the wall looked interested in this next tale.
+The gunman scratched his chin in interest.
+Charles looked at the rounded mirror in the corner of the store and saw that even the others against the wall looked interested in this next tale.
+This was a good sign, a better one than the lousy week he has had all week.

 “Of course.”
-Charles agreed, “and everyone’s lunches had been missing for a while too.
+Charles agreed, yet silently thought that a gunman with a bomb was worse, “and everyone’s lunches had been missing for a while too.
 Particularly Tim’s pieces of chocolate cake that he left for some odd reason in the fridge.
-Those were made by his husband – delicious – scrumptious – moist pieces of cake, waiting to be ate.”
+Those were made by his husband – which are delicious – scrumptious – moist pieces of cake, waiting to be eaten.
+Or so I’ve been told by people”

 “Oh.
 It does sound fantastic.
 Tell me more.
 Really.”

-Charles glanced briefly at the gunman who was tapping his shoes on the floor in displeasure as he rambled off track.
+Charles glanced briefly at the gunman who was tapping his shoes on the floor in displeasure as he rambled off track, “I meant the story, not the cake.”

-“Anyways!” he began again, “last week, I went hunting with Sara on my break around the store.
+“Anyways!”
+Charles began again with gust in his voice, “last week, I went hunting with Sara on my break around the store.
 Trying to see if we could sniff out some clues and such.
-We dodged around shelves, ducked beneath clothes racks, and checked the back rooms for lurking entities.
+We dodged around shelves, ducked beneath clothes racks, and checked the back rooms for any lurking entities.
 It was not until about two am on a destined and auspicious night, full of fog, bleak rain – a Wednesday – of all days, that we finally saw something.
 I haven’t told anyone about it!
 Sara saw a flutter of cloak go by the ice cream aisle.
 She gave a yell, called me over from the bread aisle to help chase something down.
-We thought he might be Felix or Jamie pulling a prank, but as soon as we went running, I finally saw it!
+We thought he might be Felix or Jamie – the cleaning crew guys – pulling a prank, but as soon as we went running, I finally saw it!
 There was a cloak, a figure dashing around, but no feet ever touched the ground!
 The cloak was levitating!
 Beyond belief I know, but I had to keep running!”

 Charles sat in the chair, moving his arms around and making grand gestures to try to build some excitement and he was convinced it was working.
 The gunman lowered his gun and slouched his shoulders.

-“The cloak flew past meats, knocking things around the fruit bins too, and finally into the break room.
+Charles felt relieved, but did not slow down in speaking, “The cloak flew past meats, knocking things around the fruit bins too, and finally into the break room.
 Sarah had slipped on some water and twisted her ankle, so she didn’t see what happened next.
 But as soon as I got into the break room the lights flashed, then a gust of wind knocked me to my feet, and when I opened my eyes, it disappeared!
 It left a wake of destruction as surveyed the room.
 The tables were broken, the fridge was overturned, and the day manager’s cake was spilled all over the floor.
 I felt so bad that I cleaned it up myself.
-But!
 I can’t tell you how wild it was to chase a ghost!
-A real ghost did this!”
-Charles exclaimed, clapping his hands like he was trying to drum up support.
+A real ghost did this!
+A cake eating ghost who causes mischief!
+The store was built on a graveyard, which was also built on another graveyard.
+The store is cursed!”
+Charles exclaimed with his hands up in the air.

-The gunman had not moved his gaze at him, slowly breathing through pursed lips, contemplating the next move.
+The gunman had not moved his gaze at him, slowly breathing through pursed lips, contemplating his next words.

 “That…” he said in a grouchy voice.

-“Was good.” he said to an immediate relief around the room.
+“Was good.” the gunman said to an immediate relief around the room.

 “Oh, thank goodness.”
 Rob signed.